jbanmol/touch-data-quality-pipeline/README.md

 5. Open a Pull Request

-## 👥 Authors

-- **jbanmol** - *Initial work and development*

 ## 🙏 Acknowledgments

-- Kidaura research team for requirements and testing
+- research team for requirements and testing
-- Contributors to the touch data analysis methodology
 - Open source libraries that made this project possible

 ---